fuzzywalrus/sonoma-wallpaper-downloader/README.md

 ## Setup

+### Requirements

+- Node.js
+- OptionaL: Xcode developer tools installed on your Mac if you'd like to notarize the application.

 Run `npm install` to install the dependencies from the root directory of this program.
 ## Dev

  `npm run dev` will trigger the development.
 Changes to `main.js` requires restarting the run dev.
 If you'd like to use the inspect element within the environment, you'll need to unccomment or add `mainWindow.webContents.openDevTools()` in the main.js.

 ## Building

-You'll need to create a .env file or disable signing
+You'll need to create a .env file or disable signing.

-The env file should look the following for building with notorization.
+If you have a valid Apple Developer account, you should be able to create an Apple App password in the Apple Accounts Portal, and in the Apple Developer Portal an App ID.
+The env file should look the following for building with notarization.

+Place the .env file in the root of the project with the following information (replace the values with your own information).

 ```
 DEBUG=electron-notarize*
 APPLEID=your@email.com
 APPLEIDPASS=your-apple-pass
 ```

 I followed this blog post for app signing; by followed, I mean I copied, besides updating the to the correct repos and using a .ENV rather than keychains.

 https://www.funtoimagine.com/blog/electron-mac-sign-and-notarize/

 `npm run build`